betamore/fewd/slides/unit4.md

 # Box-sizing ~

-### The `box-sizing` property alters the default CSS box model used to calculate width and height of the elements.
+### The `box-sizing` property alters the default CSS box model used to calculate width and height of elements.

 ```css
 /* content-box is the default box-sizing value */